Mulawin

 Mulawin is a Philippine television drama fantasy series broadcast by GMA Network.
 Directed by Don Michael Perez and Dode Cruz, it stars Richard Gutierrez, Angel Locsin and Dennis Trillo.
 It premiered on August 2, 2004 on the network's Telebabad line up.
 The series concluded on March 18, 2005 with a total of 166 episodes.

-It was replaced by Darna in its timeslot.
+The series is streaming online on YouTube.
 The success of the series led to television spin-offs: Encantadia in 2005 and Iglot in 2011.
-While continuations of the series, the film Mulawin: The Movie was released in 2005 and the television series Mulawin vs. Ravena was broadcast in 2017.
+While continuations of the series, the film Mulawin: The Movie was released in 2005, and the television series Mulawin vs. Ravena aired in 2017.

-The series is streaming online on YouTube.

 Premise

-The story centers around the species called "Mulawin" who once helped the humans save mother nature, they excluded themselves and hid in the mountains due to humanity's greed; while a rebel band of Mulawins called "Ravena" sought revenge against the humans.
-The peace between the humans and Mulawins lies in Aguiluz, the protector and Alwina, the envoy.
+The story centers around the species called "Mulawin" who once helped the humans save mother nature, then withdrew themselves and hid in the mountains due to humanity's greed.
+In the meantime, a rebel band of Mulawins called "Ravena" sought revenge against the humans.
+The peace between the humans and Mulawins depends on Aguiluz, the protector and Alwina, the envoy.